-Melbourne University Shakespeare Company promised a Twelfth Night like none you’ve experienced before, and it’s delivery is terrifying.
+Melbourne University Shakespeare Company promised a Twelfth Night like none you’d experienced before, and its delivery is terrifying.
 Oscar Shaw’s immersive production twists the familiar comedy into a high-stakes thriller of madness and deceit that engulfs the audience into it’s re-imagined cultist world.

 The familiar safety and comfort of being separate from the play is all but non-existent, leaving the audience to question whether they are compliant observers or the next victims

 Alice Wheaton’s Viola is a survivor to the core, and in a play of deception, hers is a rarity in centering not on malice but in the safety of both herself and those she loves.
 Clever, quick-witted and brave, she acts as the audience’s eyes into the thrilling horror of the cult.
 Her relationship with Adelaide Greig’s Olivia is a moment of happiness and safety for them both that allows them thrive in the mayhem.
 Greig’s confident and calm portrayal masks her sheer terror to living at the whims of both the cult and those she trusts, yet she is able to build the mask into herself with a passionate bravery to defy even those in power.